Roll20/roll20-character-sheets/Open Legend Basic by Great Moustache/ReadMe.md

 ### Changelog

+### 1.7.2 ON 2016 December 23rd
+* Changed refrences from Supernatural to Extraordinary where applicable

 ### 1.7.1 on 2016 December 15th
 * Modified power level to have a min and max value to input
 	- Success message in chat output based on min value, but tells you for both.